Bargirl: South Korea

+Thailand

+In Thailand, it is go-go bars rather than beer bars that are the venues for on-stage bar dancing.
+Bar dancers in go-go bars typically wear bikinis, lingerie or fetish costumes, though they may perform topless or occasionally nude.
+They sometimes perform pole dances or take part in sex shows or trick shows such as the ping pong show.
+Bar dancing in Thailand is sometimes used to solicit for prostitution.
 In countries such as Thailand, where bargirl prostitution is common, it is technically illegal but widely tolerated.
-Bargirls in Thailand are usually self-employed, deriving their income from dancing, persuading bar customers to buy drinks, and prostitution.
+Some bargirls in Thailand are employed by a bar but most are self-employed, deriving their income from dancing, persuading bar customers to buy drinks, and prostitution.
 Where bargirls work as prostitutes, they may take multiple "short time" clients or accept "long-time" clients overnight or for a few days.

-Bar fines
+The most successful bargirls become entrepreneurs, in some cases travelling abroad with their foreign boyfriends.

 A "bar fine" is a payment made by a customer to the operators of a bar that allows a dancer, hostess, or some other employee of that bar to leave work early, usually in order to accompany the customer outside the bar.
 The bar fine is usually kept by the bar in lieu of lost income, but in some larger bar chains the bargirl may receive a portion of the bar fine, with much of the remainder being used to pay for STD and HIV testing for the bargirls.
-Although it is not universal, this practice is frequently associated with venues offering prostitution to foreigners—especially in Southeast Asian countries such as Thailand and the Philippines.

-Working conditions

-Working conditions vary both among and within countries; even within individual countries, conditions can vary widely between venues.
-For example, there is significant variation among establishments in Thailand's red-light district in Pattaya.
+The portion of the bar fine paid to the bargirl is often around half, though this may be less if the bar supports its bargirls by providing them with food and accommodation.
+Although not universal, bar fines are frequently associated with venues offering prostitution to foreigners.

+The majority of the women who work in Thailand's go-go bars and beer bars (outdoor hostess bars) are economic migrants.
+They mostly come from the poorest areas of the country, Northern Thailand and Northeast Thailand.
+Bar work allows them to earn many times what they could earn farming.
+Many work as bargirls for a few years to help their families, allowing them to pay off their debts and improve their living conditions.
+Some beer bars employ bargirls on a salaried basis while others employ them on a freelance basis, with there are some beer bars that do both.
+Some salaried bargirls also work as bar waitresses.
+There is significant variation in working conditions among establishments in Thailand's red-light district in Pattaya.
 Some bars employ relatively well-paid women who live outside the bar, while others employ lower-paid women who live at the bar.

+Vietnam

+During the Vietnam War, a system of military-endorsed prostitution allowed bar girls to provide sexual services to US servicemen.
+Vietnamese bar girls wore western clothes, unlike most Vietnamese at the time.